yabeda-rb/yabeda/README.md

     ```ruby
     Yabeda.configure do
-      group :your_app
+      group :your_app do
         counter   :bells_rang_count, comment: "Total number of bells being rang"
         gauge     :whistles_active,  comment: "Number of whistles ready to whistle"
+        histogram :whistle_runtime do
-      histogram :whistle_runtime,  comment: "How long whistles are being active", unit: :seconds
+          comment "How long whistles are being active"
+          unit :seconds
         end
+      end
+    end
     ```

  2. Access metric in your app and use it!

     ```ruby
     def ring_the_bell(id)
       bell = Bell.find(id)
       bell.ring!
-      Yabeda.your_app_bells_rang_count.increment({bell_size: bell.size}, by: 1)
+      Yabeda.your_app.bells_rang_count.increment({bell_size: bell.size}, by: 1)
     end

     def whistle!
-      Yabeda.your_app_whistle_runtime.measure do
+      Yabeda.your_app.whistle_runtime.measure do
         # Run your code
       end
     end
     ```

  3. Setup collecting of metrics that do not tied to specific events in you application.
 E.g.: reporting your app's current state
     ```ruby
     Yabeda.configure do
       # This block will be executed periodically few times in a minute
       # (by timer or external request depending on adapter you're using)
       # Keep it fast and simple!
       collect do
         your_app_whistles_active.set({}, Whistle.where(state: :active).count